svenvc/zinc/zinc-http-components-paper.md

 ## Proxy settings

-In some networks you do not visit internet web servers directly, but indirectly via a proxy.
+In some networks you do not talk to internet web servers directly, but indirectly via a proxy.
 Such a proxy controls and regulates traffic.
 A proxy can improve performance by caching often used resources, but only if there is a sufficient hit rate.